Skip to content

 ├── swarmlord.jsonc # Agent configuration

-├── AGENTS.md # Always-loaded instructions
+├── SOUL.md # Always-loaded instructions

 ├── skills/ # On-demand knowledge